 It is used regularly to soften scars associated with childbirth or pelvic surgery in the perineum.

-Pelvic tone for all women: The healing properties of steam and herbs bring blood flow, circulation, and nourishment to the pelvic floor and perineum.
+Pelvic tone for all women: The healing properties of steam bring blood flow, circulation, and nourishment to the pelvic floor and perineum.
 Regular use promotes pelvic rejuvenation in prolapsed organs and toning of the muscles of the perineum.

 40 minutes – $45